dblock/code.dblock.org/_posts/2011/2011-05-12-improving-tags-mapreduce-with-mongodb-18x.markdown

 end
 {% endhighlight %}

 Let's also learn to declare JavaScript functions inline.
-It’s prettier than a string.
+It's prettier than a string.

 {% highlight ruby %}
 map = <<-EOS